brown-puzzle-hq/bph-site/README.md

     ```
     Puzzle name: "Sudoku #51"
-    Slug: "sudoku51"
+    Slug: "sudoku-51"
     Answer: "IMMEDIATE"
     ```

 2. Update the puzzle table on Drizzle.
 The puzzle will not show up on the frontend unless it is in the database.

     To get to Drizzle, run `pnpm run db:push` and go to `https://local.drizzle.studio/`.
-The `name` column is the name, the `id` column is the slug, and the `answer` column is the answer.
+The `name` column is the name, the `id` column is the slug, and the `answer` column is the answer in **all caps, no spaces.**

     ```
     {
-        id: "sudoku51",
+        id: "sudoku-51",
         name: "Sudoku #51",
         answer: "IMMEDIATE"
     }
     ```

 3. Create a folder in `src/app/(hunt)/puzzle/`.
-The folder must be named after the puzzle slug.
+The folder name must be the puzzle slug.
 Copy the contents of the `src/app/(hunt)/puzzle/(dev)/example` folder there.
 The file structure will look something like this:

     ```
     .